 Since New Year is just around the corner, we can finally start planning for some awesome 2023 travel adventures.
 If your new year’s resolution is to be more sustainable and eco-conscious, here are a few destinations that will allow you to stick to your goals.
 For 2023, definitely put these eco-friendly destinations on your travel list.

 since forever, Costa Rica has been the greenest destination for travelers.
 This Central American country is home to many natural parks and unique flora and fauna species.
-This is the place where you can experience rainforests, volcanos, and beaches all in one spot, with monkeys being your first neighbors in your eco-friendly resort.
+This is the place where you see destinations and experience rainforests, volcanos, and beaches.
+I mean all in one spot.
+That’s with monkeys being your first neighbors in your eco-friendly resort.
 The best thing about Costa Rica is that most of the country uses renewable energy sources to get electricity, and public transport is improving.
 If you want to experience a truly special biodiversity, make sure to have an excursion to the Osa Peninsula.

 The southern tip of the world, Patagonia, has been a constant favorite among nature lovers.
 What sets Patagonia apart is its unique landscape you can’t see anywhere else in the world, involving glaciers, mountains, lakes, and many trails to explore it all.
 The most popular place to visit for active travelers and environmentalists is probably the Torres del Paine National Park.